tejavamshikappala/e-commerce/README.md

 # E-commerce Application

-Implemented Nxt Trendz application which is a clone for ECommerce applications like Amazon, Flipkart where users can login and can see list of products with search, filters, sort by, etc..
+It is like a clone for ECommerce applications like Amazon, Flipkart where users can login and can see list of products with search, filters, sort by, etc..

 - Implemented Different pages and routes for Login, Products, Product details using React Router